 How should I register for the Regional Testing Program?

 Registration for Regional Testing is done online at: http://www.testing.wisc.edu.
-This registration program begins February 1, 2013.
-You will see what sites are open and get immediate confirmation that can be printed on the spot.
+This registration program begins February 1, 2017.
+You will see what sites are open.
+The registration process is two steps: After you select date and location, you will receive an email with a registration code (to ensure that you are not a computer).
+Return to the registration site and enter the code.
+You'll receive immediate confirmation that can be printed on the spot.
 No confirmation letters will be mailed to you.
-So be sure to print or write down the confirmation information when you register.
+Be sure to print or write down the confirmation information when you register.

 What if I need special accommodations?

 If you request to take placement test under non-standard conditions due to a disability, do not register online.
 Please send a letter on your high school letterhead from a teacher, counselor, or principal who will describe what accommodations are appropriate for you.
 Include your address and telephone number, which site you wish to test at and on what date, as well as the campus you plan to attend.
 Send this information to Tim O'Connor, 1025 West Johnson Street, Madison, WI 53706.

 Do I need a government-issued photo ID when I come to the testing site?

 Yes, the University of Wisconsin requires students to show a government-issued photo identification document such as driver's license, state-issued ID or passport when they arrive to take placement tests.
 A high school photo is acceptable as long as it has your full name and a photograph.
 Students will not be allowed to test without providing an appropriate photo ID.

 No, graphing calculators are not allowed.
 Scientific calculators are permitted.
 Testing staff will not provide calculators.